-Following the positive feedback on the trial to park on the north side of the regatta lake, parking for this season will again be located on the far side of the lake from the tower.
+Parking for this season will be located on the far side of the lake from the tower.

-Entry to the parking area will be through the wooden gate by the desperate measures shop (//hired.march.villa), which was the exit in September 2023, with the exit then via the playground gate at the country park (//doctor.sport.drop), which was the entry in last September.
-This will allow cars to park parallel to the lake and face up the lake.
+Entry to the parking area will be through the wooden gate by the Desperate Measures shop (//hired.march.villa), with the exit then via the playground gate at the country park (//doctor.sport.drop).
+Cars should park parallel to the lake and face up the lake.